 “I don’t know” is an opportunity, is a possibility

 “The only true wisdom is in knowing you know nothing.” – Socrates

-By accepting that we know nothing, we open ourselves up to the potential about learning (about us & world around us) and seeking truth rather than fitting into our current belief system.
+By accepting that we know nothing, we open ourselves up to the potential of learning (about us & the world around us) and seeking truth rather than fitting into our current belief system.

 “It is the mark of an educated mind to be able to entertain a thought without accepting it.” – Aristotle